apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

        helm search repo kubeblocks/apecloud-mysql --devel --versions
        ```

-   2. (Optional) If you disable the `apecloud-mysql` addon when installing KuebBlocks, run the command below to specify a version and install the cluster definition of ApeCloud MySQL.
+   2. (Optional) If you disable the `apecloud-mysql` Addon when installing KuebBlocks, run the command below to specify a version and install the cluster definition of ApeCloud MySQL.
 Skip this step if you install KubeBlocks with the default settings.

        ```bash
        helm install myproxy kubeblocks/apecloud-mysql --version=v0.9.0